 To have a nested data structure, we instead will base this on the CCG area for a LLSOA that a patient lives in.
 By doing a spatial join of the LLSOA points with the 2017 CCG polygon file, this provides us with a nested dataset of patients (level 1) within LLSOA (level 2) within CCG (level 3) (table 5).

-Table 5 Nested structure of the dataset (2014 to 2016) for multilevel modelling
+Table 5.
+Nested structure of the dataset (2014 to 2016) for multilevel modelling